First aid kit: Airway, breathing and circulation

+Specialized types

-Workplace first aid kits
+Workplace kits

 In the United States, the Occupational Safety and Health Administration (OSHA) requires all job sites and workplaces to make available first aid equipment for use by injured employees.
 While providing regulations for some industries such as logging, in general the regulation lacks specifics on the contents of the first aid kit.
 This is understandable, as the regulation covers every means of employment, and different jobs have different types of injuries and different first-aid requirements.
 However, in a non-mandatory section, the OSHA regulations do refer to ANSI/ISEA Specification Z308.1 as the basis for the suggested minimum contents of a first aid kit.
 Another source for modern first aid kit information is United States Forest Service Specification 6170-6, which specifies the contents of several different-sized kits, intended to serve groups of differing size.

 In general, the type of first aid facilities required in a workplace are determined by many factors, such as: